fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 lgtn -c /home/lgtn/.lightning/config.toml run
 ```

 Where the `keystore` is placed under the parent directory `/home/lgtn/.lightning/`.
-Resulting in the configuration file have the following settings for the hypotetical username `lgtn`:
+Resulting in the configuration file have the following settings for the hypothetical username `lgtn`:

 ```sh
 [signer]